virtualidentityag/caritas-rework-onlineBeratung-userService/readme.md

   - single/direct 1:1 counseling
   - team counseling
   - group chat counseling
-  - anonymous counseling (no registration requried)

 In addition to that it provides different lists of sessions for consultants and askers:
   - asker sessions
-  - enquiries/anonymous enquiries
   - sessions directly assigned to consultant
   - team sessions
   - group chats

-Moreover it also offers different workflows for deactivating expired group chats, deactivating old anonymous user accounts and deleting user accounts.
+Moreover it also offers different workflows for deactivating expired group chats and deleting user accounts.
 On top of that the UserService includes useful admin API calls to administrate user accounts.

 ## Help and Documentation